 Doing Business with the College: Supplier Code of Conduct

-Edmonds Community College is committed to conducting its business affairs in a cordial, compliant, honest and ethical manner consistent with applicable laws and the College’s educational and service missions.
+Edmonds College is committed to conducting its business affairs in a cordial, compliant, honest and ethical manner consistent with applicable laws and the College’s educational and service missions.
 The following expectations and requirements are presented to suppliers of the college in order to ensure that ordered goods, equipment and services are provided in a manner consistent with the following principles.

 1. Legal Compliance